Cucumber leaves turning white is a common problem for vegetable gardeners.

 Powdery mildew tends to thrive in places that receive a low amount of sunlight, with moderate temperatures.
 So try to place your plants in a location where they’ll get 6 hours or more of sunlight per day.

-It’s also a good idea to space your plants out, allowing good air circulation around them, taking care to stake the plants around 3ft apart, and practice regular weed control.
+It’s also a good idea to space your plants out, allowing good air circulation around them, taking care to stake the plants around 3ft apart, and practicing regular weed control.

 Another thing to try is removing excess foliage.
 This allows sunlight to get through to the lower leaves, which are susceptible to developing powdery mildew if they’re left in the shade.